patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ## DEMON Homing Control - IMPORTANT!
-To use the `demon_homing_control_v1.2.cfg` file
-Be sure to comment out or un-include & disable any old homing or sensorless homing macros you might have, you will also need to comment out any old `[safe_homing]` & `[homing_override]` sections in your `printer,cfg` or macro files.
+To use the `demon_homing_control_v1.2.cfg` file be sure to comment out or un-include & disable any old homing or sensorless homing macros you might have, you will also need to comment out any old `[safe_homing]` & `[homing_override]` sections in your `printer,cfg` or macro files.

 ****************************************************************************************************************************